The CEB approves new loans to support social projects

 Netherlands: a €10 million loan to Qredits, a Dutch not-for-profit foundation supporting MSMEs, entrepreneurship and employment.
 The loan will finance the creation of new businesses, the preservation of existing jobs, and the (re)insertion of unemployed or inactive persons into the formal job market.

-Poland: a €86 million loan to the City of Warsaw to support its policies in the areas of culture, health and public transport.
+Poland: a €86 million loan to the City of Warsaw to support its policies in the areas of culture, and health infrastructure.
 The projects funded by the CEB will enhance Warsaw’s infrastructure and cultural life, which is expected to improve living conditions for the population of the city and the wider region and have a positive impact on the environment.

 Poland: a €34 million loan to the Region of Świętokrzyskie to finance investments in regional infrastructure, particularly in health and public transport, including the modernisation of the road network.
 The CEB-financed project will improve living conditions and provide access to improved healthcare for a large part of the region’s 1.2 million inhabitants.